sguox002/leetcode/leetcode-all.md

 <<-1681.
 Minimum Incompatibility
 problem: divide into k sets, each set cannot contain duplicate number, incompatibility=max-min for each set. find the min sum of incompatibility.
-- backtracking: but it will find all permutations. using set to avoid revisit. a very tricky backtracking problem. also a bitmask dp problem.
+- backtracking: but it will find all permutations. using set to avoid revisit. a very tricky backtracking problem.
+I still have problem with it. also a bitmask dp problem.
 ->>